decidim/decidim/docs/services/maps.md

 Meetings do not have a configuration option for geocoding.
-Instead, if geocoding is configured it will try to geocode the address every time you create or update a meeting..
+Instead, if geocoding is configured it will try to geocode the address every time you create or update a meeting.
 As of April 2017 there's no way to enable or disable geocoding per meetings component.

 ## Hosting your own map services